- Visiting Chesapeake?

 During the review of the preliminary site/subdivision plan, the Parks and Recreation Department makes a determination as to whether or not a public park area should be required.
 Applicant is informed of the determination of a public park requirement or the payment-in-lieu requirement.
 If the developer is providing private recreational amenities, the developer is required submit an Open Space Fee Reduction application.
 Application reviewed by Parks and Recreation, Planning and the City Attorney’s Office.

-During construction plan approval, Planning indicates the fee requirement for the proposed development and forwards amount to Public Works for collection.
+During construction plan approval, Planning indicates the fee requirement for the proposed development and forwards amount to Development and Permits for collection.
 If a multi-family project, the fee is collected by Code Compliance division at the time of building permit issuance.